-Brain tumours are difficult to diagnose, with 40% being found as emergency presentations, and are found through long diagnostic journeys are common.
+Brain tumours are difficult to diagnose – 40% are found as emergency presentations, and long diagnostic journeys are common.

 Dxcover’s proprietary PANAROMIC™ Platform can detect the presence of disease with minute volumes of liquid sample, with a turnaround time of one day.
 This technology goes beyond other liquid biopsy methods by harnessing the power of AI and utilising a multiomic spectral analysis (MOSA-Dx™), to improve early-stage detection of a range of solid tumours.
 The test result is designed to be a valuable tool for clinicians to make rapid and appropriate patient management decisions.